Open Wednesday - Sunday, 12-6pm

 RESOLUTION 978 HD Screening & Discussion:

 A screening of RESOLUTION 978 HD (HD video, 35 min., Finland / UK 2013) by Model Court, followed by a discussion between the artists and Gasworks' exhibitions curator Robert Leckie.
+This will be an opportunity to hear first-hand about the development of Model Court's project at Gasworks and to interrogate their interest in the ways in which media technologies mediate international justice.

 Thursday 27 June